 speaker

 Meyer Shields

-with this is to just infer that as those rate increases earn in the improving unwritten profit should basically emerge in a typical fashion instead of being sort of offset by clients retaining significantly more risk.
+Okay, so then I guess where I'm going with this is to just infer that as those rate increases earn in, the improving unrenting profit should basically emerge in the typical fashion instead of being sort of offset by clients retaining significantly more risk.

+speaker